Motaher Hussain Chowdhury

 Motaher Hossain Chowdhury (মোতাহের হোসেন চৌধুরী; 1903 – 1956) was a Bengali writer, thinker and educationist.
-He was born in Noakhali of Bengal Presidency, British India in 1903.
+He was born in Comilla of Bengal Presidency, British India in 1903.
 He died in Chittagong, East Pakistan, Pakistan in 1956.

 Writing career

 Chowdhury was a full-time writer and literature lover.
 His literary works were included in the curriculum of school level, secondary, higher secondary and graduation level Bengali Literature in Bangladesh.